TheThingsNetwork/lorawan-stack/api/api.md

 ### <a name="ttn.lorawan.v3.MQTTConnectionInfo">Message `MQTTConnectionInfo`</a>

-MQTTConnectionInfo provides the connection information of an MQTT frontend.
+The connection information of an MQTT frontend.

 | Field | Type | Label | Description |
 | ----- | ---- | ----- | ----------- |